Islamic Da'wah in North America and the Dynamics of Conversion to Islam in Western Societies

 - Reasons for conversion were: an experience of tension, the feeling that con- ventional methods for solving problems weren't good enough, so alternatives were sought; believing they were pilgrims, seekers, at a turning point, came to make a decision, at which time relationships were established which attracted them towards that decision, while negative factors (sometimes relationships) pushed them away from their roots, and intensive interaction was had with the new group (377).

-- Some believe the above is only an escape mechanism
+- Some believe the above is only an escape mechanism.

 Flo Conway and Jim Siegelman talk of "snapping" for spontaneous conversion.